-e describe the nature of the work for which the Certificate of Appropriateness is being nt: history of existing materials and building components known?
-Yes No the alteration attempt to return the building to a known former appearance?
-Yes No Unknown instal the proposal call for the covering or removal of existing materials or finishes? (i.e lation of new siding).
-No Yes (please explain what will be covered or removed). rials to be removed or covered are: Part of the original building Part of a subsequent addition (please give date if known).
-Not Known dama □ naterials that are to be covered or removed be exposed or reattached in the future with ge?
-Yes No plans de photos of existing buildings, and site of proposed work, drawings of new works, list of materials, or other descriptive material that illustrates the proposed ation.
+- 2-1 Please describe the nature of the work for which a Certificate of Appropriateness is being sought:

+- 2-2 Is the history of existing materials and building components known?

+- \Box Yes

+- \Box No

+- 2-3 Does the alteration attempt to return the building to a known former appearance?

+- \Box Yes

+- \Box No

+- □ Unknown

+- 2-4 Does the proposal call for the covering or removal of existing materials or finishes? (i.e. installation of new siding)

+- \Box No

+- \Box Yes (please explain what will be covered or removed)

+- 2-5 Materials to be removed or covered are:

+- \Box Part of the original building

+- □ Part of a subsequent addition (please give date if known )

+- □ Unknown

+- 2-6 Can materials that are to be covered or removed be exposed or reattached in the future without damage?

+- \Box Yes

+- \Box No

+- 2-7 Include photos of existing buildings, and site of proposed work, drawings of proposed work, site plans, list of materials, and other descriptive material that illustrates the proposed alteration.

+Painting/Cleaning: Part 3

-Cleaning/Painting: Part 3 This application is for: 3-1 □ Painting of building exterior □ Cleaning of building exterior □ Painting of building interior (only of interior is designated). ☐ Cleaning of building interior (only if interior is designated).
-3-2 The components to be painted and/or cleaned are made of: The cleaning process that is being proposed is: 3-3 3-4 Do new colors match a previous color scheme? □ Yes □ No Explain: Please submit color chips of proposed colors if proposed colors are different from existing scheme.
-Additional/New Construction: Part 4 4-1 This application is for: □ Addition to existing structure □ Construction of new building 4-2 Is proposed addition or new construction in public view from neighboring streets? □ Yes □ No of the existing structure and the character of surrounding buildings:
+3-1 This application is for: Deinting of building outs

+- □ Painting of building exterior - \Box Cleaning of building exterior - \Box Painting of building interior (only if interior is designated) - □ Cleaning of building interior (only if interior is designated) - 3-2 The components to be painted and/or cleaned are made of: - 3-3 The cleaning process that is being proposed is: - 3-4 Do new colors match a previous color scheme? - □ Yes - \Box No